rp-callahan/rp-callahan.github.io/index.md

       ## About Me

-      I am a Postdoctroral Researcher at the University of Wyoming working on the Bedrock Critical Zone Collaborative Network project.
+      I am a Postdoctroral Researcher at the University of California Santa Cruz.
-      I received my Ph.D. in May 2021 from the University of Wyoming.
-      My dissertation focused on quantifying how subsurface weathering influences geomorphic and ecological processes.
-More specifically, I have worked on quantifying how hillslope weathering influences, hillslope erosion, and river incision over millennial timescales in the southern Sierra Nevada, California.
-I have also worked on quantifying weathering over hillslope scales using near-surface geophysical techniques.
+      My research focuses on understanding how subsurface weathering influences ecological, geomorphic, and hydrologic processes.
+Currently I am working on understanding how weathering influences hydrologic partitioning in the Coast Range of California with the [Watershed Hydrology Lab](http://mzimmer.weebly.com/) at UCSC.
+I also continue to collaborate with the [Bedrock Critical Zone Network](https://criticalzone.org/bedrock) team on projects stemming from my time as a graduate student and postdoc working on the project.
-      Additionally, I have integrated near-surface geophysical methods and remote sensing measurements to quantify how subsurface weathering influences ecosystem productivity and drought response during the historic 2011-2017 drought in the southern Sierra Nevada, California.
-My research has greatly benefitted from transdisciplinary collaborations through the Southern Sierra Critical Zone Observatory and the Bedrock Critical Zone Collaborative Network.
-For more information on my research check out my publications or reach out to me at [rcallaha@uwyo.edu](rcallaha@uwyo.edu) with any questions.
+      For more information on my research check out my publications or reach out to me at [rucallah@ucsc.edu](rucallah@ucsc.edu) with any questions.

   - title: A Cat
     section_id: cat
     type: section_content